Share on twitter

 The damaged GR.3 was stripped for parts and the FOB repaired.

-A detachment of 820 NAS Sea Kings were stationed near to the FOB from the 9th for reconnaissance and intelligence purposes and sometimes used the refuelling facilities.
+A detachment of 820 NAS Sea Kings was stationed near the FOB from the 9th for reconnaissance and intelligence purposes and sometimes used the refuelling facilities.

 On the 13th another incident at the FOB saw the sole British Chinook, Bravo November, lift a number of matting planks with its downdraft, throwing them to one side and requiring a significant repair effort.
 With no spare panels available for replacement and several gaps in the runway, the only option was to relay sections of the runway, another huge task.

-The 14th saw the Argentine forces surrender and the FOB out of action in the early morning due to icing.
+The 14th saw the surrender of the Argentine forces and the FOB out of action in the early morning due to icing.